akanaskhan/akanaskhan/README.md

 ### <div align="center">I’m a front-end developer driven by a passion for creating websites and web applications.</div>

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning ReactJs

 - 👨‍💻 All of my projects available at [akanaskhan](https://akanaskhan.com)